Advanced Acne Vulgaris Treatments At Nirunda Clinic

 - Nodules: Nodules occur when clogged, swollen pores endure further irritation and grow larger.
 Unlike pustules and papules, nodules are deeper underneath the skin.
 Because nodules are so deep within the skin, you can’t typically treat them at home.
 Prescription medication is necessary to help clear these up.

 - Cysts: Cysts can develop when pores are clogged by a combination of bacteria, sebum, and dead skin cells.
 The clogs occur deep within the skin and are further below the surface than nodules.
 These large red or white bumps are often painful to the touch.
 Cysts are the largest form of acne, and their formation usually results from a severe infection.
 This type of acne is also the most likely to scar.

-Anyone can get acne, but the severity depends on a variety of internal and external factors.
+Anyone can get acne vulgaris, as acne is also known, but the severity depends on a variety of internal and external factors.
 Since acne is so common, many people are not sure when they should seek treatment at a clinic.
-The best answer we can give is when your acne is uncontrollable or causes mental distress that disrupts personal activities.
-If you experience extreme acne, it may be time to seek professional acne extraction or laser treatment services.
-Bangkok residents can visit Nirunda Clinic for a variety of acne treatments provided by Board-Certified dermatologists:
+The best answer we can give is to seek treatment when your acne is uncontrollable or causes mental distress that disrupts personal activities.
+If you experience extreme acne it may be time to seek professional acne extraction or laser treatment services.
+Bangkok residents can visit Nirunda Clinic for a variety of acne treatments provided by board-certified dermatologists, including: